-Online submissions are provided through a partnership with Marcato Digital.
+Submissions are ONLINE ONLY, and are provided through a partnership with Marcato Digital.

 Submission fees are non-refundable and help to cover application processing.

-The Taylor Mitchell Bursary recipient is determined by a group of musical mentors who knew and loved Taylor.
+Taylor Mitchell Bursary: The Taylor Mitchell Bursary recipient is determined by a group of musical mentors who knew and loved Taylor.

 Stingray Rising Star Award

-The Stingray Rising Star Award is generously sponsored by Stingray Music and celebrates emerging Canadian songwriters.
+The Stingray Rising Star Award is sponsored by Stingray Music and celebrates emerging Canadian songwriters.
 One English and one French winner will each receive $1000 plus a registration for that year’s Folk Music Ontario conference.

 - Open to Canadian Citizens and Permanent Residents of Canada residing in Canada